Summary

 Association dues are $700.

-Utilities and home upkeep cost $1,200, totaling $2,400, or about 47% of their prior monthly expenses: smaller home, cash in the bank, and less than half of the monthly costs.
+Utilities and home upkeep cost $1,200, totaling $2,400, or about 47% of their prior monthly expenses: a smaller home, cash in the bank, and less than half of the monthly costs.

 Option #2: Selling their home and renting another may not be as financially beneficial as it seems.
-The couple discovered they would have to pay around $4,500 in monthly rent for a lovely condo in a safe area.
+The couple discovered they would have to pay around $4,500 in monthly rent for a lovely Condo in a safe area.
 They would pay a high association fee if they wanted one with all the amenities.
-The monthly savings were little compared to keeping their existing home.
-This highlights the importance of considering all financial aspects before deciding, ensuring you are fully informed and prepared for the financial implications.
+The monthly savings were minimal compared to keeping their existing home.Hisss highlights the importance of considering all financial aspects before making a decision, ensuring you are fully informed and prepared for the financial implications.

 With all the above options comes the gruesome reality of how to downsize and rid themselves of a lifetime’s worth of stuff that the couple felt were valuable collectibles, antiques, and heirlooms.
 The kids looked at all their stuff as old-fashioned and out of step with the times; their kids preferred the modern classic look.
 They quickly discovered that style preferences had changed.
 The collection that the parents valued had no value to them and was considered a burden by the children.